artfulgarfunk/CV/README.md

 I'm intensely curious about almost anything, and spend much of my spare time reading non-fiction and trying to be less wrong about the world, especially ethics, evolution and psychology.

 #### Problem Solving Under Pressure
-During my last job as an AV technician I was frequently put on the spot during an event to both assuage the client and deal with a technical issue, the nature of which was often entirely novel.
-This developed a good sense for dealing with stressed customers, as well as a confidence in my own ability to calmly take stock, prioritise, and take decisive action.
+During my last job as an AV technician I was frequently put on the spot during an event to both assuage the client's concerns and deal with a technical issue, the nature of which was often entirely novel.
+This developed a good sense for client interaction, as well as a confidence in my own ability to calmly take stock, prioritise, and take decisive action.

 ## Education